Diamoon18/cat-home/README.md

 If you collect the bonus you will be automatically transferred to the ghost.\
 Watch out for ghosts, they can take all the paw bonuses.\
 Be careful!
 If you hit the wall, the cat will lose one life.\
-Avoid the dog and the traps, otherwise, you will lose or lose one life.\
+Avoid the dog and the trap, otherwise, you will lose or lose one life.\
 Standard control:\
 W - go forward\
 A - go left\